jecki/DHParser/documentation_src/manuals/05_testing.rst

           (text "?")))

-The next time, we run the test, the DOM-trees that a generated during the test will be matched against the trees specified unter the "[DOM:...]"-headings of the test-file.
+The next time, we run the test, the DOM-trees that a generated during the test will be matched against the trees specified under the "[DOM:...]"-headings of the test-file.

 Writing tests for the last stage, the HTML-output, is just the same.
 Again, we will, for the sake of simplicity start with the transformation.
 The transformation from the